The South Carolina Commercial Seafood Apprenticeship Program

 In the News

-Learn about the South Carolina Commercial Seafood Apprenticeship Program in this interview with program coordinator Angela Treptow.
+Learn about the South Carolina Commercial Seafood Apprenticeship Program in these videos featuring the 2024 CSAP cohort, instructors, commercial watermen, and Program Coordinator Angela Treptow.

 2024 Program Slideshow